Dr Katrina Lake

 • Addictive behaviours

-• Physical health difficulties impacting emotional wellbeing
+• Physical health difficulties affecting emotional wellbeing

 How Therapy Works

 Therapy is tailored to you and what you need.
-I work collaboratively and at a pace that feels manageable, creating a thoughtful and supportive space to explore difficulties more deeply.
+I work collaboratively, creating a thoughtful and supportive space where you can begin to make sense of what is happening and move towards meaningful and lasting change.

 LENGTH OF THERAPY

-Many people find that a focused piece of work over around 8 to 12 sessions is sufficient to develop a clearer understanding of what is happening and to begin making meaningful changes.
+How long we work together will depend on your needs, goals and the nature of the difficulties you are bringing.
+Some people find that a focused piece of work, often around 8 to 12 sessions is sufficient to develop a clearer understanding of what is happening and to begin making meaningful changes.
 Others may find that fewer sessions are enough, particularly where the focus is more specific.
-For some people, a longer-term approach is more helpful.
-This can allow space to work at greater depth, to explore more longstanding patterns, or to address a broader range of difficulties over time.

 FOCUS OF THE WORK